David Mixner: 1969

 Mixner's original play 1969 was staged at the Florence Gould Hall Theater in New York City on March 6, 2017.
-Mixner took us back to the year 1969 where, along with Sam Brown, David Hawk, and Marge Sklencar, he created the Vietnam Moratorium, which involved protests against the Vietnam War on October 15 and November 15 of that year.
+Mixner takes theatre-goers back to the year 1969 where, along with Sam Brown, David Hawk, and Marge Sklencar, he created the Vietnam Moratorium, which involved protests against the Vietnam War on October 15 and November 15 of that year.
 Until the Women's March in 2017, it was the largest march in the history of the United States.
-In 1969, Mixner reveals the deep personal struggle of being a closeted gay man in that time and a blackmail attempt that threatened to out him.
-In addition, he tells stories about Richard Nixon, Henry Kissinger, John Dean and others in this amazing production.
-At the end, Sam Brown and David Hawk joined Mixner on stage, the first time they appeared on a stage together in 47 years.
+In 1969, Mixner revealed the deep personal struggle of being a closeted gay man in that time and a blackmail attempt that threatened to out him.
+In addition, he tells stories about Richard Nixon, Henry Kissinger, John Dean and others in the production.
+At the end, Sam Brown, and David Hawk joined Mixner on stage, the first time they appeared on a stage together in 47 years.

 Who Fell Into The Outhouse?

-On March 5, 2018, Mixner performed the last show of his trilogy again to totally sold-out audiences.
+On March 5, 2018, Mixner performed the last show of his trilogy again to sold-out audiences.
 This time Mixner took folks back to his childhood, telling stories of poverty, segregation, murder, and rising from the ashes.
 It was his most personal and vulnerable work of the three productions.
 The production raised $175,000 for homeless LGBTQ youth.

 Jacob's Ladder

 In March 2015, Jacob’s Ladder, a play written by Mixner and Dennis Bailey, debuted at the Boyd Vance Theatre at the George Washington Carver Museum and Cultural Center in Austin, Texas.
 The play, a historical drama set during World War II, concerns a Jewish White House aide's discovery of a secret proposal to bomb Hitler's Concentration Camps in Eastern Europe.
-Directed by Derek Kolluri, the show debuted to outstanding reviews.
+Directed by Derek Kolluri, the show debuted to positive reviews.

+Pride Talk Amsterdam

+On July 20, 2023, Mixner was the keynote speaker of the first edition of the Pride Talk Amsterdam.
+An annual talk in the run up to Pride Amsterdam, organised by The New Church on Dam Square in Amsterdam, The Netherlands.
+Mixner's speech, filled with emotion, humor, melancholy and hope, was immortalized in a manifesto.
+Mixner was introduced by the president of COC Netherlands, Astrid Oosenbrug, and member of the Senate & human rights activist Boris Dittrich.

+Death

+Mixner died from long COVID at his home in Midtown Manhattan, New York City, on March 11, 2024, at the age of 77.
+His funeral was held on March 25, 2024, at the St. Paul the Apostle Catholic Church in Manhattan.

-Honors
+Honors and legacy

 On May 16, 2015, Washington College awarded Mixner an honorary doctorate for his "lifetime in the forefront of American politics and international human rights, championing LGBT equality, wildlife conservation and progressive political causes."
 Dr. Mixner also delivered the commencement address to the graduating class of 2015.

+In 2021, the Institute of Current World Affairs and trustee Fabrice Houdart set up the David Mixner LGBTQ+ Writing Fellowship for young writers to immerse themselves in a specific LGBTQ+ issue abroad.